sakamies/headcase.js/README.md

 Cons:

-- Script needs to be after <meta> elements
+- Script needs to be after &lt;meta&gt; elements
 - Any script using these media queries needs to come after headcase.js
 - Help me out here?